 - Domestic flights and airport departure taxes

-- Down jacket, four seasonal sleeping bag, Beauty Nepal Adventure duffel bag, t-shirt, and trekking map (down jacket and sleeping bag are to be returned after trip completion)
+- Sleeping bag, Beauty Nepal Adventure ( Sleeping bag are to be returned after trip completion)

 - All necessary paper work and permits (National park permit, TIMS)